GameErauntsia/GameErauntsia/README.md

 tutorial edition.
 The final goal is to promote basque language creating and sharing modern application tutorials.
 You will find our web page in [tutoreus.com](http://tutoreus.com).

-This project is 100% open source project where everybody it's up to use, distribute/share or even modify under the [CC-SA-BY](http://creativecommons.org/licenses/by-sa/3.0/) licence.
+This project is 100% open-source project where everybody it's up to use, distribute/share or even modify under the [CC-SA-BY](http://creativecommons.org/licenses/by-sa/3.0/) licence.

 Pre-requisites